dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 Such an observer can not determine the specific content of hypercore feeds, or (with confidence) which peer (or peers) have write access to a feed.

 The wire protocol does not pad message sizes.
-This means that a persistent observer could potentially identify traffic content by infering message sizes.
+This means that a persistent observer could potentially identify traffic content by inferring message sizes.

 The hypercore protocol does not intentionally identify peers across connections, but it has been shown that even the smallest amount of identifying metadata can be used, statistically, to track and surveil users.
 These techniques are sometimes called "device fingerprints", "browser fingerprints", or "permacookies".
 Hypercore protocol users should not consider themselves immune to such tracking without specific additional effort to identify and mitigate such fingerprints.

 Any network observer with the public key can fully decrypt the network traffic of *any* and *all* peers establishing a connection using that key.
 This includes channel content other than the first (discovery) channel.
 Peers should not consider extension messages, "Have"/"Want" metadata, or any other messages or metadata private from other peers (or observers) with the public key.

 The wire protocol encryption provides message *secrecy* (from parties who do not have the public key), but does not guarantee any form of *authenticity*.
-In the case of Dat and hypercore, the application layer itself verifies authenticity of transfered content using hashes and signatures.
+In the case of Dat and hypercore, the application layer itself verifies authenticity of transferred content using hashes and signatures.
 However, implementors should note that network agents who can manipulate traffic can modify data in flight without detection, regardless of whether they have the feed public key.
 However, peers are already not trusted parties, and thus implementors must already take care to treat protocol messages as potentially hostile input.

 The issues of observer decryption and message authenticity may be addressed in a future revision of the wire protocol.